-Subsistence Flows are infrequent periods of low flow that occur less than 5% of the time in most rivers across the state.
+flow that occur less than 5% of the time in most rivers across the state.
 These flows are usually adequate to support aquatic communities for a limited period of time during periods of drought.
 (Figure 9.7).
-Base Flows are "normal" flow conditions that exist between high flow events and are often classified as either wet, average or dry base flow (Figure 9.8).
-High Flow Pulses are of short duration, contained within the bankfull channel, and usually occur following storm events (Figure 9.9).
-Lastly, Overbank
+Base

+Figure 9.8 - Base Flow.
+Image courtesy of the Texas Instream Flow Program (TIFP), 2008.